PotassiumIon/facebook_scraper/README.md

 Run `npm start` in the command line

-The output will be saved to a results folder in the root of this project
+The output will be saved to the outputs folder in the root of this project